Ocean Cruising – Pick a Cruise Line

 Who Owns Major Cruise Lines?

-- Carnival – owns Princess, Holland America, Costa, Cunard, Seabourn, P&O and Fathom.
+- Carnival – owns Princess, Holland America, Costa, Cunard, Seabourn, P&O and AIDA.
 Carnival owns 50% of the world cruise market.

 - Royal Caribbean Cruises – owns Celebrity Cruises and Azamara Club Cruises.